o-jill/ruversi/ReadMe.md

   number of learning. default 10000.
 * --eta <ratio>
   learning ratio. default 0.0001.
+* -- rfen <rfen>
+  think from rfen for debug. don't forget "" not to be recognized 2 part.

 | command option | generating kifu | learning |
 |:--------------:|:---------------:|:--------:|